bitovi/academy/src/typescript/09-interfaces/interfaces.md

 ### Interfaces describing functions

 We can also use interfaces to describe functions, basically creating reusable types for functions.
-On the left side (in parenthesis) we list the parameters, and to the right of the colon we state the return type.
+On the left side (in parenthesis) we list the parameters, and to the right of the colon, we state the return type.

 @sourceref ./9-5-2-describefuncs.ts
 @codepen